jocamar/Godot-Post-Process-Outlines/README.md

 ![Artifacts](https://github.com/jocamar/Godot-Post-Process-Outlines/blob/main/addons/jm_pp_outlines/graphics/uneven_scaling.png?raw=true)

 The other big limitation of these kinds of techniques is that they outright are not able to show certain kinds of outlines.
-For example the outlines around the green portion of the yellow cube in the picture below or around the top face of the cube would not be possible without using a post-processing technique or baking them into a texture.
+For example the outlines around the green portion of the yellow cube in the picture below or in the front edges of the cube would not be possible without using a post-processing technique or baking them into a texture.

 ![example outlines](https://github.com/jocamar/Godot-Post-Process-Outlines/blob/main/addons/jm_pp_outlines/graphics/example.png?raw=true)